Guru logo

 Standard: Contact vendor for exact pricing and packaging details.

 A good Guru demo should confirm fit, not create it.
-Settle these questions before presentation quality or roadmap promises carry too much weight in your knowledge base software decision.
+Settle these questions before presentation quality or roadmap promises carry too much weight in your decision.

 1